 NOTE: We’re lucky to have Janome as one of our sponsors, and we get to use their great machines every day.
-Several of the Janome models in our studios, like our Horizon Memory Craft 15000, have a built-in cloth (or seam) guide (shown in the photo below), which makes it super easy to maintain an even seam allowance.
+Several of the Janome models in our studios have a built-in cloth (or seam) guide (one type is shown in the photo below), which makes it super easy to maintain an even seam allowance.
 This may also be an option for you, depending on the type of machine you have and its available accessories.
 We recommend visiting your sewing machine dealer for more information.
 In addition, many sewing machine owners have fashioned their own homemade guides, using household items, such as rubber bands, post it notes, and masking tape.

 - Remember, anytime you want to be accurate, it’s best to take it slow and easy.
 This is tip-top advice for sewing curves.
 As you sew your seam, you are angling the fabric slightly to the right, depending on the degree of the curve, to maintain the seam allowance at the needle.

 - When the seam is finished, you’re not finished.
 You need to clip the curve.

 - If the seam allowance is not clipped at all, when the fabric is turned right side out, this is what the finished edge looks like.
 Yikes!